sarthakkjha/session-success-stack/README.md

 ## ✅ Tasks & Bonus Checklist

-- ✅ **All members of the team completed the mandatory task - Followed at least 2 of our social channels and filled the form** (Details in Participant Manual)
+- ✅ **All members of the team completed the mandatory task - Followed at least 2 of our social channels and filled the form**
-- ✅ **All members of the team completed Bonus Task 2 - Signing up for Sprint.dev and filled the form (3 points)**  (Details in Participant Manual)
+- ✅ **All members of the team completed Bonus Task 2 - Signing up for Sprint.dev and filled the form (3 points)**

 ---